mdn/content/files/en-us/web/css/position-try-order/index.md

 - `most-inline-size`
   - : The position try option will be applied that gives the element's containing block the most size in the inline direction.

-If no position try option is available that provides more width/height than the initial positioning assigned to the element, `position-try-order` has no effect.
+> **Note:** If no position try option is available that provides more width/height than the initial positioning assigned to the element, the position try options will be tested in the same order as they appear in the `position-try-options` property.
+In effect, the behavior is as if `position-try-order` was set to `normal`.

 ## Formal definition